-We wrote before about why we did choose Honda CRF 250 L to travel around the world; our motorcycles already passed 50.000 km in 13 months;
+You can also check the article about; why we did choose Honda CRF 250 L to travel around the world.

 |6.500 km||–||Battery||Battery dead for second hand motorcycle. (in HOLLAND)|